 Different health issues can contribute to sleep apnea.
 Adults with excess weight have a higher risk of developing obstructive sleep apnea.
 This affects the soft tissue in the throat and mouth.
 Children can have apnea due to large adenoids or tonsils.
 An excessive overbite can also cause apnea in children.
 URBN Dental can help you diagnose dental irregularities.
 Proper dental care can help prevent and treat apnea.
 Face structure can also be a contributor.
 Birth defects can cause some of these irregularities.

-What Cause Apnea in Adults?
+What Causes Apnea in Adults?

 Obesity is the main cause of sleep apnea in adults.
 Your muscles need to relax when you sleep, however, the muscles that help keep your airways open should remain active.
 Problematic tonsils can be a problem for adults, as well as children.
 If you have had problems in the past and still have your tonsils, talk to your doctor about the possibilities.
-The simple action of sleeping on your back can also bring on apnea symptoms.
+The simple act of sleeping on your back can also bring on apnea symptoms.
 You should also be aware of a few other things.

 - Issues with sinusitis